ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 The documentation can then be consulted by opening the file `./docs/build/html/index.html`

 ## Ejecting the underlying create-react-app framework ##

 The current skeleton was bootstrapped with Create React App and uses the provided default build tool and configuration choices.
 If you wish to extend or configure your own choices you can eject at any time.

 You don’t have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However we understand that this tool wouldn’t be useful if you couldn’t customise it when you are ready for it.

     > npm run eject